 Director Ryan Coogler, in only his second film (after Sundance prize winner Fruitvale Station, also starring B. Jordan) has shown an affinity for breathing life and soul into working class neighbourhoods other filmmakers would portray as the epitome of poverty.
 Even with the sadness and desperation of the narrative, the streets of Philadelphia feel alive and triumphant; when we return to the steps in front of the Museum of Art, where Rocky’s training montage closed 39 years earlier, it is cinema to make you pump your fist in the air in sheer joy.

 But the film is owned completely by Stallone.
-Forever parodied for saying he’ll never return to the Rocky or Rambo franchises, then heading back to them anyway, here he delivers his first performance in decades that can not only be described as good, but quietly phenomenal.
-It is strange to write that he carries all the emotional heft in the movie, with many sequences likely to leave audience members on the verge of tears due to his understated performance- his visit to the graves of Adrianne and Paulie is quietly moving.
+Forever parodied for saying he’ll never return to the Rocky or Rambo franchises, then heading back to them anyway, here he delivers his first performance in decades that can not only be described as good, but phenomenal.
+It is strange to write that he carries all the emotional heft in the movie, with many sequences likely to leave audience members on the verge of tears due to his understated performance – his visit to the graves of Adrianne and Paulie is a quietly moving moment.
 Unlike most sports movies, where emotions are loudly telegraphed, Creed is emotionally enrapturing due to downplaying these sequences.
 In a film so in love with the streets of Philadelphia, it doesn’t want to make you teary-eyed about characters who have long since passed.
-Instead, it wants to immortalise them as living breathing entities in the city just like the Rocky statue tourists all flock to take photos with.
+Instead, it wants to immortalise them as living breathing entities in the city, just like the Rocky statue tourists all flock to take photos with.